bravoserver/bravo/README.rst

 Bravo
 ====

-Bravo is a simple implementation of the Minecraft Alpha protocol.
+Bravo is a elegant, speedy, and extensible implementation of the Minecraft Alpha/Beta protocol.
 Only the server side is implemented.
-Bravo also has a few tools useful for examining the Minecraft Alpha wire protocol.
+Bravo also has a few tools useful for examining the wire protocols and disk formats in Minecraft.

 Features
 ========